move to Spain

 As of December 2024, you can expect to pay at least 1000 euros for a studio in Barcelona.
 And that’s if you don’t mind living in an old apartment in a less desirable neighborhood.
 Whereas if you live in a small town like Tarifa (in the south of Spain), 700 euros will get you a nice, modern one-bedroom apartment.
 You can check out a site like Idealista to get an idea of the prices of accommodation.

 In Barcelona, landlords often require two months of rent for deposit, PLUS one month of agency fees and the first month of rent.
 So you’ll have to put down 3-4 months of rent for an apartment.
-Unless you rent a bedroom in a shared flat of course, in which case you can expect to put down one month’s deposit and one month’s rent.
+If you rent a bedroom in a shared flat, then you’ll probably put down just one month deposit plus rent.

 Groceries, on the other hand, are pretty affordable in Spain (yup, even Barcelona).
 I spend a lot on groceries but that’s because I try to shop mostly organic.
 If that’s you, then you can expect to spend around 100-150 euros per week on groceries.
 Otherwise, you should budget at least 50 euros a week on groceries.

-Eating out is also affordable and will set you back anywhere from 10 euros to 50 euros a person per meal, depending on where you go.
+Eating out is also affordable and will set you back anywhere from 10 euros to 50 euros per person per meal, depending on where you go.
 I highly recommend taking advantage of the menu del dia, which is the lunch menu many restaurants have during weekdays.
-You can get an appetizer, main dish, dessert and drink for 15-17 euros per person (sometimes even less).
+You can get an appetizer, main dish, dessert and drink for just 12-17 euros per person.

 3. Research Spanish visa requirements